Transitions 2023

 Mentorship program for emerging visual artists

-In partnership with Townsville City Galleries, Umbrella is delivering the third iteration of the Transitions program in 2023.
+In partnership with Townsville City Galleries, Umbrella delivered the third iteration of the Transitions program in 2023.
 Transitions supports recent arts graduates (including high-school and TAFE graduates) and emerging artists to develop their skills and confidence to forge a career in the arts.
-Six successful artist mentees (comprised of 4 individuals and one duo-collective) have each self-defined their outcomes and are working through important steps to achieve their goals.
+Six successful artist mentees (comprised of 4 individuals and one duo-collective) each self-defined their outcomes and worked through important steps to achieve their goals.
 They are being mentored one-on-one by established North Queensland artists.
 The mentees learn to build / develop a studio practice and portfolio, develop professional arts skills and exhibit in a small group exhibition.

-Read about the broader Transitions project here and explore the participants and individual project details below.
-More details and images will be shared throughout the program dates this year.
+Read about the broader Transitions project here, about the exhibition outcome here and explore the participants and individual project details below.

 Mentee - Mentor